European Banking Federation

 3 Apr 2021

-Their ask — Banks want mandatory buy-in requirements for non-CCP transactions changed to optional rights.
+Message — Banks want mandatory buy-in requirements for non-CCP transactions changed to optional rights.
 They seek clarification that buy-in obligations don't apply to retail clients and want adequate implementation time for system changes.123

-How it helps them — This would avoid operational disruption and maintain European market access for international investors.4
+Why — This would avoid operational disruption and maintain European market access for international investors.4

-Who loses — Market participants facing settlement failures lose automatic enforcement mechanisms for timely delivery.
+Impact — Market participants facing settlement failures lose automatic enforcement mechanisms for timely delivery.

 Meeting with Mairead McGuinness (Commissioner)